or click image to search using:

 Bar billiards is thought to be based initially on Bagatelle and perhaps even be linked to a traditional Russian game.
 The current form of bar billiards began in the UK in the early 1930s.
 The first of the modern types of bar billiard tables were manufactured by the Jelkes company.
 The first official bar billiards World Championship began in 1981 under the name of the British Isles Open.
 In 1999 the name changed to the Bar Billiards World Championship.

-The bar billiards rules are predominently observed in Channel Islands, England, Birttain.
+The official Bar Billiards Rules are predominently observed in Channel Islands, England, Birttain.

-The governing body for bar billiards rules is the All England Bar Billiards Association (AEBBA).
+The official governing body for Bar Billiards Rules is the All England Bar Billiards Association (AEBBA).

-Bar Billiards Rules belong to the obstacle billiards category of cue sports.
+The Bar Billiards Rules article belongs to the Obstacle Billiards Rules category.
 Obstacle billiards is a class of billiard games that are played with various obstacles on the table.

 Bar Billiards Rules Comments